Two Years on the Road

 6. Water is almost as important as fuel.

-Solar takes care of power, but water is precious.
+Solar provides power, but water is a precious resource.
 We top up whenever we can, even if we don’t need to.
 Bore water can be questionable, so we keep spring water on hand for us (and Zoe).

 We begrudge paying Elon for Starlink, but it keeps us connected wherever we are.
 Telstra alone just doesn’t cut it once you stray too far from towns.